top of page

 'The First Temple'

-This heavy impasto of oil and cold wax is an essential component and part of my visual vocabulary, my voice as a painter.
-Conveying the visceral nature of oil paint, with a digital camera is a tall order, so I have used strong directional light and a macro lens to reveal the tactile qualities of the work.
-I hope they give you an indication and a sense of the physicality of my recent landscape paintings.
+This thick application of oil and cold wax is a crucial element of my visual language and artistic expression as a painter.
+Capturing the tangible essence of oil paint with a digital camera is challenging, so I employed strong directional lighting and a macro lens to highlight the tactile aspects of the artwork.
+I hope this provides you with an insight and a feel for the physicality of my latest landscape paintings.

 'The First Temple in a Room' Details peter corr painting trees